The Most ‘Dangerous’ Man in the House.

 ‘I am not impressed with comparisons with other countries.
 We want peaceful change.
 The reforms we are pursuing are broadly within the framework of British socialism.
 It goes right back to the Old Testament.
 I am under no illusions.
 I am aware that it is the big battalions in the City, In industry and in Fleet Street who have the power.’

-‘In the past you said that unless Britain’s political system was changed, public discontent could, and I quote ‘engulf us in bloodshed’.
+‘In the past you have said that unless Britain’s political system was changed, public discontent could, and I quote ‘engulf us in bloodshed’.
 Is this prospect getting closer?

 ‘All movements for democratic reform challenge the existing power structures.
 The prospect of peaceful change might be cut off.
 I have said in the past that democracy hangs by a gossamer thread.’